Stone-r1/CPP-GUIDE/lesson_5 - strings/String.md

 ---

 ### `find()`
 This function finds the first occurrence of a substring or character in the string and returns its index.
+If no such index found, returns `string::npos` (-1).

 ```cpp
 string originalString = "Hello World!";